Lilt: History

+The amount of sugar was also reduced alongside the addition of artificial sweeteners (aspartame, acesulfame K and saccharin).

 One advertisement in the late 1980s featured the "Lilt Man", a parody of a milkman, delivering Lilt in a "Lilt float", with a song bearing the lyrics "Here comes the Lilt Man."
 In the late 1990s, it was heavily promoted with advertisements featuring two Jamaican women, Blanche Williams and Hazel Palmer, with one advert parodying a Levi's advert.
 They became known in the media as the "Lilt Ladies".

 In February 2023, it was announced that the Lilt brand would be discontinued, with the drink being fully absorbed into the Fanta brand as 'Fanta Pineapple & Grapefruit' in all markets.
 The rebranded drink became available from 14 February.
+Fanta Pineapple & Grapefruit was later discontinued too, and doesn't appear on the British Coca Cola store page as of 2026.

 Contrary to claims made by various news outlets, Lilt has never been sold in the Seychelles.